Zlatan Ibrahimović: AC Milan

 Ibrahimović started the new season on 6 August in the 2011 Supercoppa Italiana against city rivals Inter, where he scored the first goal of a 2–1 comeback victory to clinch the first trophy of the season.
 In the opening league match of the 2011–12 season, Ibrahimović scored Milan's first goal of a 2–2 home draw against Lazio.
 He scored his first Champions League goal of the season on 28 September in a 2–0 home win against Viktoria Plzeň, which was followed by another one on 19 October against BATE Borisov in another 2–0 home win.
 He continued with his solid performances as he scored in a 4–1 home win against Parma and a brace in the team's 3–2 away victory over Roma, ending a successful month of October.

 November saw him score in consecutive games against BATE, in the Champions League, and Catania, in the league.
 Later in the month against Barcelona in another Champions League tie, Ibrahimović scored against his old club to equalise the game at 1–1.
-Barça eventually pulled away however with Xavi scoring the winning goal for the Catalan giants to make it 3–2 at the San Siro.
+Barça eventually pulled away however with Xavi scoring the winning goal to make it 3–2 at the San Siro.
 He ended November with a brace against Chievo, the first of those tallies brought his Serie A career total to 100 goals.
 In December, Ibrahimović scored a goal in each of five Serie A games.
 As 2012 started, he scored against Atalanta converting a penalty kick.
 He was the top goalscorer of Serie A, with 14 goals in 16 appearances following a brace against Novara, of which the second goal came from a backheel.
 On 5 February 2012 in a match against Napoli, he was shown a red card for slapping Salvatore Aronica in an off-the-ball incident, and was given yet another three-match ban from Serie A games.

 On 15 February, in the first leg of the Champions League's round of 16, Ibrahimović set up both of Robinho's goals and also scored by a spot kick, thus helping Milan win 4–0 over Arsenal.
 On 3 March, during the 4–0 away win against Palermo, Ibrahimović took the lead of the goalscorers table as he scored a first-half hat-trick to take his tally up to 17 goals.
 He finished the season as Serie A top scorer with 28 goals in 32 matches.